jaredbotte/asic-prototyping-labs/documents/custom-game-controller.md

 It's now time to build your custom controller!
 You are free to build your controller however you like, but here are some requirements/tips:

 - You can have a maximum of 8 buttons (unless you daisy-chain '165 chips)
-- You should have a minimum of 4 buttons
+- You should have a minimum of 6 buttons
-- The buttons should be active high (as mentioned above)
+- The buttons should be wired active high (as mentioned above)
 - Each button should have a pull down resistor on the signal side
 - All unused inputs on the shift register should be pulled low
-- The `SER` and `CLK INH` pins should be pulled low
+- The `SER` and `CLK INH` pins must be pulled low
 - Don't forget to connect your power rails together
 - Neat wiring is critical for debugging and mapping